ASD Football Club Matese: A History of Sport in Piedimonte Matese (Piedimonte d'Alife)

 Sport in the modern era in Piedimonte Matese (known until 1970 as Piedimonte d'Alife) traces its roots back to Pro Piedimonte, a multi-sports club founded in 1928.
-Sports such as running and tug of war were also practised.
-The club's first President (chairman) was Erminio Tedesco.
-Pro Piedimonte was in existence for at least 40 years.
+Football was one of three sports practised by the club, alongside running and tug-of-war.
+The club’s first president was Erminio Tedesco.
+Spanning four decades, Pro Piedimonte remained active well into the 1960s.

 Founding of A.S.D.
 Football Club Matese

 F.C.
 Matese was founded on the morning of 6 June 2020 from the merger of Eccellenza clubs A.S.D.
 Comprensorio Vairano (from Vairano Patenora) and A.S.D.
 Tre Pini Matese (from Piedimonte Matese).
-Despite being from Campania, both clubs played in the Molise divisions.
-The club's name, Football Club Matese, is often shortened to F.C.
-Matese; alternatively written as FC Matese.
-The new team was admitted to Serie D for the 2020–21 season, retaining the "Matese" part of its club name, with no mention of Comprensorio Vairano.
+The team's name, Football Club Matese, is often shortened to F.C.
+Matese and is sometimes written as FC Matese.
+The new team was admitted to Serie D for the 2020–21 season, retaining the "Matese" part of its club name and making no acknowledgement of Comprensorio Vairano.
 Stadio Pasqualino Ferrante, formerly home to both Tre Pini Matese and fellow club F.W.P.
 Matese, was chosen as F.C.
 Matese's home venue.